U.S. Route 1 in Massachusetts: History

-Massachusetts Route C1

 In the early 1930s, Route C1 was designated as an alternate route of US 1 through Downtown Boston.
 The "C" indicated a city route.
 The C designation was apparently distinct to the Boston area.
 Route C1 ran along Brookline Avenue, Beacon Street, Embankment Road (modern Route 28), Charles Street, Lowell Street, Merrimac Street, and Cross Street to the west end of the Sumner Tunnel.
-In East Boston, it went via Porter Street to Chelsea Street then shifted to the William McClellan Highway (modern Route 1A).
-As Storrow Drive and the Central Artery opened in the 1950s, Route C1 was rerouted to follow portions of these highways.
+In East Boston, it went via Porter Street to Chelsea Street then shifted to the William McClellan Highway (modern Route 1A) as Storrow Drive and the Central Artery.

+In the 1950s, Route C1 was rerouted to follow portions of these highways.
 The Route C1 designation was removed in 1971, with US 1 taking over most of the alignment south of the Charles River, and Route 1A taking over most of the alignment north of the river.
 US 1 was later moved onto the Southeast Expressway leaving most of the former alignment of Route C1 south of the river as having no number.

-Massachusetts Route 17

 For a period of time during the 1950s, a segment of US 1 in Massachusetts and New Hampshire was routed onto what later became I-95.
 The roadway that had been US 1 was designated as Route 17 from Danvers to Salisbury and New Hampshire Route 17 (NH 17) for a short distance in Seabrook.

 Once the I-95 designation was adopted, Route 17 and NH 17 were restored to being US 1.

-Northeast Expressway

 The Northeast Expressway was planned to extend north, as part of I-95, from Saugus, through Lynn, Lynnfield and Peabody.
 The highway would bisect the Saugus Marsh and Lynn Woods Reservation.

 The highway would then connect with the present junction of I-95 and Route 128 in Peabody.
 The Northeast Expressway was planned to carry the I-95 designation from Charlestown to Peabody.
 The first section of the expressway built was the Tobin Bridge over the Mystic River, which opened in 1950.
 In various stages, the Chelsea and Revere portions opened from 1956 to 1958.

 The highway carried the I-95 designation from 1955 (in its planning stages) to 1973.
 It was among the canceled highways affected by Governor Francis Sargent's February 1970 moratorium on expressway construction within Route 128.
 US 1 replaced I-95 on the Northeast Expressway, in the 1970s after I-95 joined Route 128 from Westwood to Peabody around Boston.